 | Control | Behavior |

-| Isolated and ephemeral | The sandbox can’t reach your PSA, RMM, M365, or Neo’s internals — it only sees what the agent puts in it.
+| Isolated and ephemeral | Beyond the proxy, the sandbox sees only what the agent puts in it.
 It’s destroyed at the end of the run. |

-| Test mode | When test mode is on, sandbox commands that would have external side effects are not executed. |
+| Test mode | When test mode is on, sandbox commands still run but any write that would change your systems (PSA updates, emails, …) is blocked at the proxy. |